leadiv/directory-poc/README.md

 do the following:

 1. Run `npm install` from the root of this repository.
 2. Use npx to run the ftp-deploy module.
-The deploy.yml `with` properties for the action should tranalate into function parameters.
+The deploy.yml `with` properties for the action should tranalate into commandline parameters.
+3. Instead of secrets provide the FTP account username and password created to debug.